-Revenue from the sale and distribution of electricity is recognized as the electricity is delivered to customers on the basis of meter readings and estimated customer usage since the last meter reading date to the end of the year.
+The performance obligations for the sale and distribution of electricity are recognized over time using an output method to measure the satisfaction of the performance obligation.
+The value of the electricity services transferred to the customer is determined on the basis of cyclical meter readings plus estimated customer usage since the last meter reading date to the end of the year and represents the amount that the Corporation has the right to bill.
 Revenue includes the cost of electricity supplied, distribution, and any other regulatory charges.
 The related cost of power is recorded on the basis of power used.